 Foundation CEO to step aside

-Gibert has quadrupled student scholarships, increased assets by 85% Will remain involved with nonprofit
+Student scholarships have quadrupled, assets increased by 85% under Gibert’s leadership.
+Will remain involved with nonprofit

 Having served 16 years as chief executive officer, Lisa Gibert is stepping aside from her leadership role at Clark College Foundation by next June.
 She will continue to be involved with the nonprofit and college by developing Clark College’s property in North County and other special projects.